Castile to Bilbao along the ridgewaysBack to Routes

 A day of two halves.
 The morning walk is a delightful stroll through woodland and dairy farmland to Espinosa de los Monteros, with its striking towers and heraldically-emblazoned buildings.
-A tour of the town taking in the best examples is recommended, as is a good lunch!
+A tour of the town taking in the best examples is recommended (we have a local guide if you so wish, bookable in advance, supplement payable), as is a good lunch!
 If your stamina can take it, the 3 hour afternoon walk takes you further down the valley, with views to the limestone crags opposite while strolling through bucolic farmland.
 If not, a taxi may be the only answer, though remember that you dine late so you can walk well into the early evening (7pm or beyond).
 (Medium: 5¼ hrs, 20km, CUSs 450m).
 Option: Stop in Espinosa and taxi the rest of the way.

 Day 4 - San Pelayo to Lanzas Agudas

 A magnificent day of high ridge walking with views on both sides.
 After a stiff climb to gain height, the bulk of the day’s walking is along the ridge that separates Castile from the Basque Country, before a pretty zigzag path brings you down again to your next accommodation – Maika’s Casa Rural at Lanzas Agudas.
 (Hard: 5½ hrs, 18 km, CUSs 1130m).
 Option: Ride with the luggage, this should be arranged the night before with Mari-Cruz.
 (When riding with the luggage a tip is appreciated.)

 Note: Day 4 can be missed completely, and the Lanzas Agudas night, by a short transfer to start the walk to La Matanza below, thus shortening the route by one day and substituting two hard consecutive days with one.
 See 6 night option, though this can be applied to all route options.